I am a specialist in resolving family law disputes and provide different services in several capacities.

-To provide greater flexibility in my work and to keep costs down, much work is conducted by e-mail, Skype and other electronic means for international clients.
+To provide greater flexibility in my work and to keep costs down, most work is conducted by e-mail, Skype and other electronic means for international clients.

 I am a co-founder and partner in The International Family Law Group LLP, a law firm in Covent Garden, London created in April 2007 set up to serve the interests of international families and their children.
 More details at www.iflg.uk.com.
 Although the firm only started in 2007, the Legal 500 called it “the firm to watch” in the section of family law firms in central London, an incredable achievement after only 6 months.
 It started with five people and now 8 years on, we have over 20.

 I undertake specialist advisory work for other law firms in England and receive instructions from many law firms abroad.
 I write opinions of English law for foreign law firms for use in proceedings abroad.
 I have been an expert on foreign (English) law for court proceedings abroad

 I am a qualified mediator.
 I see couples together to help them resolve their disputes.
 They still have lawyers for advice but mediation can help couples to settle in a way more satisfactory to them.
 It is often much more cost effective.
 Mediation is not counselling but an alternative to lawyer negotiation or going to court.
 Much of my mediation is directive mediation in which I give direct legal opinions in the mediation to encourage a final settlement, taking account of what would happen if the matter were to be considered at court.
 These mediations are sometimes with the parties’ lawyers present, when disclosure has been given and when conventional negotiations or mediation have failed to produce a settlement.